 In all cases, mental rehearsal works in the same way.
 The mind cannot tell the difference between real and imagined events.
 The same neural pathways, muscles reactions and body chemistry are activated whether you imagine returning an opponent’s serve, or when you actually do so on the tennis court.
 Hypnotic mental rehearsal, then, is a way of getting in extra practice, with the added advantage that you can consistently rehearse success in your own imagination, which is not necessarily the case in real life practice.

 Creating Positive Expectation

 The second sports hypnosis principle, which follows on from mental rehearsal, is creating positive expectation.
 Expectation is a powerful force in human motivation and behavior.
-We’re all seeking to fulfil our expectations, good and bad, all of the time.
+We’re all seeking to fulfill our expectations, good and bad, all of the time.
 For example, if you go into a meeting expecting it to be boring, it’s highly likely to be tedious beyond belief.
 If you go into the same meeting expecting to hear information that will be useful to you, you’ll probably find it more interesting.
 Expectation is like a picture frame that we’re constantly trying to fill with the right picture.